Elham434/Robust-Optimal-Platoon-Control-Using-Model-Free-Reinforcemnet-Leraning/README.md

 🚗 Robust Optimal Platoon Control Using Model-Free Reinforcement Learning

 This project presents a novel robust optimal control strategy for heterogeneous vehicle platoons under unknown dynamics and disturbances.
-Traditional reinforcement learning (RL) algorithm often require full knowledge of vehicle dynamics, but this work proposes a simplified, adaptive, off-policy, model-free RL algorithm that learns both optimal control inputs and disturbance compensation policies directly from input-output system data, without requiring vehicle dynamic models.
+Traditional reinforcement learning (RL) algorithm often require full knowledge of vehicle dynamics, but this work proposes an adaptive, off-policy, model-free RL algorithm that learns both optimal control inputs and disturbance compensation policies directly from input-output system data, without requiring vehicle dynamic models.

-The following video demonstrates the effectiveness of reinforcement learning (RL)-based platooning control on traffic flow stability.
+The following video demonstrates the effectiveness of RL-based platooning control on traffic flow stability.
 The first part shows a platoon without control, where vehicles decelerate and accelerate alternately, leading to traffic oscillations and stop-and-go phenomena.
 This instability increases travel time, energy     consumption, and the risk of collisions.
 The second part presents the same platoon under an RL-based cooperative control strategy, where vehicles proactively synchronize their speeds with its predecessors to maintain smooth and safe inter-vehicle distance.
 Traffic oscillations are significantly suppressed, resulting in safe inter-vehicle distances, smoother traffic flow, and enhanced safety and efficiency.